Sports Law & NIL Representation

 need protection too

 The FHSAA approved high school NIL in 2024.
-Florida's HB 981 adds parental consent requirements, prohibited category rules, and eligibility restrictions.
 Legal review before signing is essential.

 Compliance & Eligibility